-Detergents and disinfectants
+Cleaners and disinfectants

-Detergents and disinfectants that are provided with a hazard pictogram or phrase to the effect that safety data sheets are available on request are hazardous chemicals The rules on hazardous substances and materials therefore apply, i.e. the employer must ensure that work processes and methods effectively protect employees against unnecessary effects from the substances and materials.
+Cleaners and disinfectants that are provided with a hazard pictogram or phrase to the effect that safety data sheets are available on request are hazardous chemicals The rules on hazardous substances and materials therefore apply, i.e. the employer must ensure that work processes and methods effectively protect employees against unnecessary effects from the substances and materials.
 See "Chemical workplace assessment".

-Detergents and disinfectants must be stored out of reach of children.
+Cleaners and disinfectants must be stored out of reach of children.

-Detergents and disinfectants that are not marked as hazardous may still be harmful to health.
-See "Chemical substances and materials".
+Cleaners and disinfectants that are not marked as hazardous may still be harmful to health.

-Most detergents and disinfectants contain organic solvents that are hazardous if they are inhaled or come into contact with the skin.
+Most cleaners and disinfectants contain organic solvents that are hazardous if they are inhaled or come into contact with the skin.
 Gloves must always therefore be worn that are resistant to the agent being used.